hogeschool/Development-8/Readers/unit2.md

 ## Case Study\: Tanks and Guns

 In this section we present a small case study to show the usage of records.
 Let us assume that we want to model an entity `Tank` defined by name, speed, weapon, armor, and health.
 Each tank weapon is a gun defined by name, penetration power, and damage.
-A tank can shoot another tank with its gun, with the following effect\: if the gun penetration is higher than the armour than the health of the target is reduced by the weapon damage.
+A tank can shoot a shell at another tank with its gun, with the following effect\: if the gun penetration is higher than the target armour then the health of the target is reduced by the weapon damage.
 Otherwise the amount of armour is decreased by the gun penetration.
 Let us first define the records for guns and tanks\:

 ```fsharp
 type Gun =